wartman/kit/readme.md

 ### Or

 The `kit.Or` type can be used to handle places where several different types can be expected.
-It's especially useful for doing things like accumulating error types.
+It's especially useful for doing things like accumulating error types or handling any situation that might return different types.
 For example:

 ```haxe
 enum ParseError {